argoproj-labs/argocd-image-updater/docs/configuration/applications.md

 The important pieces to this workflow are:

-* Credentials configured in Argo CD will not be re-used, you have to supply a dedicated set of credentials
+* Credentials configured in Argo CD will be re-used, unless you override with a dedicated set of credentials

 * Write-back is a commit to the tracking branch of the Application.